 The rise of social media has changed promotional tactics and sites, with customers and those perceived as personally important to the former—influencers—being directly involved in promoting products and services.
 Brands must consider how they can cultivate their unique little universes where consumers feel recognized, comfortable, and empowered.

 Challenges of the new marketing mix

-Most brands can agree that customer centricity is key, but do they have the strategy and technology to make it happen?
-What’s stopping them from moving towards this imperative and the 4 E’s?
+Most brands would agree that customer centricity is key, but do they have the strategy and technology to make it happen?
+What’s stopping them from moving towards this goal, and the 4 E’s?

 Siloed data sources